home-assistant/home-assistant.io/source/_integrations/smartthings.markdown

 ### Binary sensor

-The SmartThings Binary sensor platform lets you view devices that have binary sensor-related capabilities.
-A Binary sensor entity will be created for each attribute (below) supported by the device.
+The SmartThings binary sensor platform lets you view devices that have binary sensor-related capabilities.
+A binary sensor entity will be created for each attribute (below) supported by the device.

 | Capability                                                                                                                            | Attribute      | On-Value   |
 | ------------------------------------------------------------------------------------------------------------------------------------- | -------------- | ---------- |